• Home

 Prescriptive analytics helps businesses identify opportunities, develop strategies, and execute tactics to maximize outcomes.
 You can use it to forecast the outcomes of various actions and scenarios.
 Consequently, suggest the best course of action for achieving desired objectives.

-Getting Insights in Business Analytics and Data Analytics in Excel
+How to Get Insights in Business and Data Analytics?

 When it comes to data analytics and business analytics, Excel reigns supreme.